Ian Quigley: Political career

+Later life and death

 Quigley had no direct involvement in political activities thereafter, but still took an intense interest in politics and was a member the committee of the Former Parliamentarians Association.
 He shifted from Cromwell to Timaru and worked at DB Breweries before retiring in 1999.
 He also coordinated the famous Clydesdale team of horses.

 He was awarded the New Zealand 1990 Commemoration Medal.
 For recreation, he enjoyed boating and golf.
 He died on 3 May 2016.